Nothing quite lights up an event like the energy of a live oompah band.

 - 3-piece: trumpet, trombone, and tuba.
-Though not as traditional and much quieter than a standard oompah band line-up, a 3-piece group could work if your venue size or budget don’t allow for a full band.
+Though not as traditional and much quieter than a standard oompah band line-up, a 3-piece band could work if your venue size or budget is more limited.

 - 8+ members: if you really want to fill your event with music, most bands will have a network of oompah performers which they can call upon if you want to increase the size of the group.

 Ben from the Encore oompah band, Jager Maestros says: